minou65/NMEA2000-BatteryMonitor/readme.md

 ### NEMA configuration
 #### Instance
 This should be unique at least on one device.
 May be best to have it unique over all devices sending this PGN.
-A total of 5 instances are occupied by the device.
-Starting with the number set here. __*__
+A total of 5 instances are occupied by the device, starting with the number set here. __*__

 #### SID
 Sequence identifier.
 In most cases you can use just 255 for SID.
 The sequence identifier field is used to tie different PGNs data together to same sampling or calculation time.